What does ‘Making Tax Digital’ mean?

-With this new scheme, it will be necessary to obtain a software package for digital record keeping.
+With this new scheme, it will be necessary to get a software package for digital record keeping.
 It must keep a record of income and expenses and be able to send regular tax updates to HMRC.
-This software requirement may bring an unexpected expense, but the estimation is that these additional costs will be recuperated over time.

-The reduction in paperwork and the transfer to a functional software package will help businesses by reducing the number of avoidable errors.
-Mistakes should be easily identified and rectified avoiding the potential financial penalties from HMRC at a later date.
+Less paperwork and the transfer to a digital software package will help businesses by reducing the number of errors.
+Mistakes should be identified avoiding the potential financial penalties from HMRC at a later date.